dataloop-ai/AutoML/README.md

 python zazutuner.py --search --remote
 ```

+## TO DO

+- Finish remote cloud deployment feature
+- Stabilize, improve readability
+- Implement BOHB instead of random search
+- NAS to replace some of the HP search
+- Intelligent Losses to replace some of the HP search

 ## Contact

 If you're interested in becoming a collaborator or just have some questions, feel free to contact me at: